 If all systems fail on an airplane, you are the only two systems that can safely land the plan.

 A pilot must be capable of action, until the aircraft stops and do everything possible to save the lives of his passengers, the crew, his life and the aircraft itself.

 Fear is hindering.

 Some planes have a very small cockpit.
-But if claustrophobia or fear of heights limit you so much that you can no longer do your job, you can discuss it with a flight physician.
+But if claustrophobia or fear of heights limit you so much that you can no longer do your job, you can discuss it with a medical examiner.